hamburgerghini1/Spotify2YTMusic/README.md

 Linux script of Spo2Ytm is tested, but windows version and both Ytm2Spo scripts are not.

+Made with ChatGPT, I'm not liable for errors etc

 1. Install dependencies
    On Arch
    ```bash